Tetsuya3850/CS-Terminology/README.md

 ### MVC
 The Model-View-Controller (MVC) is an architectural pattern that organizes an application into three components: the model, the view, and the controller.
 The Model corresponds to the data-related logic.
 The View component is used for all the UI logic.
 Controllers act as an middle man between Model and View to process incoming requests, manipulate data using the Model component and interact with the Views to render the final output.
 Ruby on Rails.

-## Functional Programming

-### Pure Function
-A function that given the same input, will always return the same output.
-Produces no side effects (it can’t alter any external state).
-Since they are independent of outside state, bugs that have to do with shared mutable state can be avoided.

-### Side Effect
-Modifying external variable or object property (e.g., a global variable, or a variable in the parent function)<br/>
-Logging to the console<br/>
-Writing to the screen, a file or to the network<br/>